-Advanced Management Accounting 2579907, WS 20/21, 4 SWS, Language: English, Open in study portal Lecture / Practice (VÜ) On-Site
+Advanced Management Accounting

+Lecture / Practice (VÜ) On-Site

 This course is held in English.
 Students who are interested in attending this course should send an e-mail to Professor Wouters (marc.wouters@kit.edu).

 Inhalt:

 • The course addresses several topics where management accounting is strongly related to marketing, finance, or organization and strategy, such as customer value propositions, financial performance measures, managing new product development, and technology investment decisions.